0xd34db33f/maltego-transforms/README.md

   * configparser

 ## Installation
-Provided you have met the requirements listed above, you need to import each .mtz and modify the path accordingly for your installation.
+Provided you have met the requirements listed above, you need to:
+* Import each .mtz and modify the path accordingly for your installation.
+* Copy the credentials.cvg-sample to credentials.cfg and add your keys